willhunt/flycar_nd_project3/writeup.md

 *[Image from [Udacity](www.udacity.com)]*

-## Imlementation
+## Implementation
 ### Generate motor commands
-Tasks to implement the `QuadControl::GenerateMotorCommands` class method in `QuadCOntrol.cpp`.
+Tasks to implement the `QuadControl::GenerateMotorCommands` class method in `QuadControl.cpp`.

 The known rotor physics equations are: